The Contemporary Scene

 The 17th Century had witnessed an explosion of dissent in which the head of State and Church had lost his own head.
 But the Restoration in 1660 reinstated the former arrangements.
 The Commonwealth struggle had led to a general disgust with religious controversy.
 Enthusiasm came to be despised and feared by clergy and laity alike.
 Conventional 18th Century religion had little to do with the feelings.
 It was rather an intellectual and political matter.

-The State Church, like the Jewish Sanhedrin, represented a minority of the people, the conservative establishment types, the squirearchy, the people who for centuries had controlled society.
+One of Blake's Four Zoas, Urizen aptly portrays the God of the majority of Anglicans during Blake's age.
+The State Church existed as a facade or symbol of order and authority, but with limited power, temporal or spiritual.
+The State Church, like the Jewish Sanhedrin, represented a minority of the people: the conservative establishment types, the squirearchy, the people who for centuries had controlled society.
 Frequently the landowner's younger son became the priest, though his character may have been dissolute.
 Politics dictated clerical appointments.
 Pluralism was common, the same man being appointed to a number of church positions.
 He would hire a curate to look after each parish's affairs, often at a tenth of the income which the parish provided him.

 The bishops served primarily as political officials; they spent most of their time in London sitting in the House of Lords, where they generally provided a faithful voting block for the Crown.
 Tithes were the law of the land and enforced much as the income tax is today, much of the proceeds going to the clergy.
 It was a convenient arrangement, but it could not last; there was too much dissent, too much growth, too much creativity.
 Change was overtaking all England's institutions, and the Church was no exception.
 The religious changes had been quietly gathering force for centuries.